oVirt/ovirt-site/source/feature/management-network-as-a-role.html.md

 #### Entity Description

 *   No new entities
-*   *Management* boolean field will be added to NetworkCluster entity. *True* value will indicate that the network is the menagement one in the given cluster (similarly like it been done ofr display networks).
+*   *Management* boolean field will be added to NetworkCluster entity. *True* value will indicate that the network is the management one in the given cluster (similarly like it been done ofr display networks).

 #### User Experience